Alcohol in pregnancy

 Drinking alcohol while pregnant can cause long-term harm to your baby.
 The more you drink, the higher the risk.

 When you drink alcohol, it passes through the placenta to the baby.
 Their liver develops late in the pregnancy, so they will be unable to process the alcohol, and this can severely affect their health and development.

 Drinking alcohol early in the pregnancy (during the first three months) increases the risk of miscarriage and premature birth.
 Drinking large amounts of alcohol can lead to problems with your baby’s development, such as behaviour problems and learning disabilities.
 Drinking heavily throughout pregnancy can cause your baby to develop a serious condition called foetal alcohol syndrome.
-The more you drink, the higher the risk to your baby.

 Many women stop drinking when they start trying to get pregnant and may go off the taste of alcohol in early pregnancy.
 However if you have drunk alcohol before finding out you are pregnant it is advised that you avoid further drinking.

 If you would like to discuss this further, or feel you need support with your alcohol use, please speak to your doctor or midwife.
 More information can be found here.

 Using drugs during pregnancy can have a serious effect on your unborn baby.

 If you regularly use recreational drugs such as cannabis, ecstasy, cocaine and heroin, it’s important to tackle this if you become pregnant.

 However, it is advised not to stop abruptly without accessing medical advice.
 This is because there could be serious withdrawal symptoms or other side effects.

 If you are using drugs, please contact your GP or midwife, as there are specialist services for pregnant women who are using drugs, and they will be able to get you the help you need.